 'Did you expect instant celebrity?'

 Why could he not let it go?
 He remembered one of those crazy things his aunt Rita used to say, 'There are many things like the breeze.
 You can't see it come or go, but you know when it is here.'
 He knew it was the truth, just as certain that he knew he was right, but not why.
 Maybe instead, his gut feeling was a piece of spite from a vengeful inner child that was given no Santa Claus.
-It was the imaginary friend to hide all his faults by, like a child, like his children, the mirror of all his insecurities.
-He had been a fool and the dean right.
+Maybe his 'inner child' was just an imaginary friend to hide all his faults by.
+He had been a fool and the Dean right.
 'The Twilight Zone' did not bring in the grant money, which was what this was really all about.
 The old bat would know.
 She was old enough to have seen the show during its original run.
 Twenty years later, and now he figured it out.
 He should have studied biochemistry instead.

-A thunk-thong of hard plastic against the bare earth, its now open mouth amplifying the racket, punctuated by a two-liter bottle scraping across concrete, ruined an already sour mood.
+The racket of a thunk-thong of hard plastic against the bare earth, its now open mouth resonating the dissonance, punctuated by a two-liter bottle spinning across concrete, ruined an already sour mood.
 "Damn Raccoons," Nicolas muttered.
 They loved coming down off of the grassy hills to feed, particularly the night before trash pick-up.
-They also could make a mess in a hurry, and substituting a few minutes of production, especially such as it was, with a morning of sweeping a backyard worth of soggy coffee grounds and rotted banana peels, seemed like a very poor exchange.
-Nicolas trudged back downstairs and out the back door, dragging a broom and dustpan from the closet underneath the stairs behind him.
-There would no doubt be a mess, and perhaps adorable little thieves to fend off.
+He had better get down there before he had to spend the next half-hour picking up a backyard worth of soggy coffee grounds and rotted banana peels.
+Nicolas lumbered downstairs and out the back door, dragging a broom and dustpan from the closet underneath the stairs behind him.
 You never hear how viciously aggressive they really are.
 Marvel had the little monsters pegged.

 Nicolas would be armed this time, the broom his sword and dustpan his buckler.
 His home might as well be a roadside eatery the way raccoons used the neighborhood fence-top like a highway.
 The silver glow of the moon refused to mix with golds of the porch light, instead the colors opposed each other as a point/counterpoint all across the yard.
-The big blue garbage can had just been tipped over on its wheels, but its thinly wrapped delights had somehow been left unmolested.
+Somewhere, a couple houses down he guessed, he could hear the sounds of pop music, merriment, and the tapping of a ping pong ball, another one of the 'benefits' of living in a college town.
+His large blue garbage can was tipped over on its wheels, but its thinly wrapped delights had somehow been left unmolested.
 As far as he could see, which was far enough, he was alone.
-Somewhere, a couple houses down he guessed, he could hear the sounds of pop music, merriment, and the tapping of a ping pong ball, another one of the 'benefits' of living in a college town.